inaka/cowboy-trails/README.md

 **Cowboy-Trails** enables you to:

-* Add information to `cowboy` routes, which can be used later to interact with the server with a higher abstraction level.
+* Add information to `cowboy` routes, which can be used later to interact with the server in a higher abstraction level.

 * Define the server routes directly within the module that implements them.

 ## How to Use it?
 The first use case for `cowboy_trails` is to compile `cowboy` routes.

-Normally with `cowboy` you compile routes in this way:
+Normally with `cowboy` you compile routes in the following way:

 ```erlang
 Routes = [{'_',